v-finance/camelot/doc/sphinx/source/doc/actions.rst

 Other ways of requesting information are :

-  * :class:`camelot.view.action_steps.NewObject`, to request the user to fill in a new form for an object of a specified class.
-This will return such a new object or None if the user canceled the operation.
   * :class:`camelot.view.action_steps.select_file.SelectFile`, to request
     to select an existing file to process or a new file to save information.